-For those who wish to explore the trails of history and savor the flavors of modernity - there can't be a better option than heading towards China.
-While the country is too big to be covered at one visit, you can spend a considerable period of your gap year in China and get engaged in some meaningful volunteering project as well.
+Spend a considerable period of your gap year in China and get some meaningful travel experience.
 Get closer to the giant pandas, witness the grandeur of the Great Wall that's termed as one of the 'wonders of the world', explore the pagodas and binge on the delicious Chinese cuisine.
-Learn how to use those pair of chopsticks properly and polish your Mandarin skills during your gap year.
+Learn how to use those pair of chopsticks properly and polish your Mandarin skills during your gap year journey.
 While it might seem to be an expensive affair, Go Discover Abroad is here to clear your myths and provide you with amazing China tours on a shoestring budget.

 Gap Year in China

 Spending your gap year in China will be nothing less than an experience of a lifetime!
 It'll be a great opportunity to learn about their culture and traditions, participate in their festivals, binge on the authentic Chinese cuisine and witness the majestic Great Walls.
 While most of the gap year travelers choose to spend their time in Beijing and Shanghai, you can also head out to explore the not so popular destinations of this country.
 Go discover Abroad has lined up some amazing tours to let you experience the best that China has to offer - are you ready for the journey?